chemicalglycobiologylab/Supplementary-file_AFM_rawfiles/README.md

 # Supplementary-file_AFM_rawfiles
-Supplementary file for the article consists of all raw data generated during the Alphafgold screening.
+Supplementary file for the article consists of all raw data generated during the Alphafold Multimer (AFM) screening.
 Please read the "READ ME"  file.